funduck/modular-notes/docs/SERVER.md

 * string **state** - 'on' or 'off'

 ## Indexing
 When Index is turned on it starts indexing all new created *Nodes* and indexes all user's *Nodes* from the end to beginning.
-Its important, because it lets to scan all indexed *Nodes* first and be sure that all not indexed have smaller **id**.
+It is important, because it lets to scan all indexed *Nodes* first and be sure that all not indexed have smaller **id**.
+TODO What if User searches for someone's *Nodes*, he may not have index?
+(Idea: Indexing POST /node/**id**?index=<state> - indexes *Node* and all relatives)

 ## On Edit Node
 Server asynchronously updates Index only if Storage responds with success.